alondmnt/joplin-plugin-jarvis/README.md

 - This plugin sends your queries to OpenAI (and only to it).
 - This plugin uses your OpenAI API key in order to do so (and uses it for this sole purpose).
-- You may incur payments (if you are a paying user) from OpenAI by using this plugin.
+- You may incur charges (if you are a paying user) from OpenAI by using this plugin.
 - Therefore, always check your usage statistics on OpenAI periodically.
 - It is also recommended to rotate your API key occasionally.
 - The developer is not affiliated with OpenAI in any way.